-Notes: All dollar values are in approximate millions of 2023 U.S. dollars.
-Scenario 5 economic costs do not include those associated with the construction or maintenance of the WRRF.
+Notes: All dollar values are in approximate millions of 2023 U.S. dollars. \Scenario 5 economic costs do not include those associated with the construction or maintenance of the WRRF.

 The transformation of Rikers Island will require sizeable investments in master planning, environmental review, decommissioning and demolition, and construction of additional infrastructure, none of which are included in the scope of this study.
-Rikers Island is not currently connected to the New York City power grid, making new transmission cables to connect Rikers Island to existing transmission infrastructure necessary.
 A comprehensive master plan and financial analysis are needed to accurately assess the financial costs and benefits of redeveloping Rikers Island.